 In recent decades the company has expanded its footprint to the fields of highway design and movable architecture, contributing to projects like U.S. Bank Stadium, the New York City Shed, the redevelopment of LaGuardia Airport, and other major interchanges of highways in New York City.

-Highest paying job titles at Hardesty & Hanover LLP, include Transportation Engineer, Roadway Engineer, and Civil Engineer
+Highest paying job titles at Hardesty & Hanover LLP, include Civil Engineer, Construction Inspector, and Electrical Engineer